biobakery/MetaPhlAn/README.md

 - ```output``` is the output folder in which MetaPhlAn2 output is saved.
 Like ```input```, ```output``` **MUST** be mounted to ```/bbx/mnt/output```

 More folders can be mounted by specifing the mount point via the ```--volume``` parameter.
-Sym-linking the input files in the input folder will result in a error since Docker will not be able to reach the link source. -->
+Sym-linking the input files in the input folder will result in a error since Docker will not be able to reach the link source.
+{HTMLcomment}

 ## Utility Scripts